carpentries-incubator/hpc-intro/_episodes/13-modules.md

 To understand the output, first we need to understand the nature of the `$PATH` environment variable.
-`$PATH` is a special ennvironment variable that controls where a UNIX system looks for software.
+`$PATH` is a special environment variable that controls where a UNIX system looks for software.
 Specifically `$PATH` is a list of directories (separated by `:`) that the OS searches through for a command before giving up and telling us it can't find it.
 As with all environment variables we can print it out using `echo`.